 The future of these long distance birds is not the museum, but a « conservation spirit ».
 They must sail.
 Multihull fanatics know that these old timers are in danger!
 Their sport and architectural testimony is precious.

 Since ten years, conservation initiatives were taken in France, Britain, Spain, the USA… In 2005 and 2006, a handful of multihull lovers decided to bring together some of these boats in demonstration races.
 The first two meets were spontaneous and popular successes.
 Since then they have grown in scope and importance.
 Such participants as VSD (1st Lorient-Bermuda-Lorient 1979), Moxie (1st, OSTAR 1980), Umupro Jardin (1st OSTAR 1984)… have created a magical osmosis around which was established the Golden Oldies Multihulls Association.
 It supports and federates individual actions to protect the heritage of historic offshore multihulls.

-Dick Newick, Derek Kelsall and Kenneth Beken have accepted to be the godfathers of this association of stubborn lovers who don’t want these boats to die.
+Dick Newick, Derek Kelsall, Kenneth Beken and James Wharram have accepted to be the godfathers of this association of stubborn lovers who don’t want these boats to die.

 The objectives of the Golden Oldies Association

 To promote the recognition of the heritage –in sport, architecture or history- of pas multihulls.

 To encourage the protection of the most interesting boats.